 Matt joined Watsi on August 28th, 2014.
-Six months ago, Matt joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Matt's most recent donation traveled 8,200 miles to support Kidus, happy baby boy from Ethiopia, to treat his birth condition of his bladder.
+One year ago, Matt joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Matt's most recent donation traveled 8,500 miles to support Regina, a middle-aged farmer from Kenya, to fund a mastectomy to fight her breast cancer.